List of Hockey Passes

 A back pass is a pass made from a player to a teammate that is located behind them on the ice.
-A player should choose to perform a back pass if the player behind them has a better opportunity to do something with the puck than they do.
+A player should choose to perform a back pass if the player behind them has a better opportunity to find a scoring opportunity with the puck than they do.

 A blind pass is a pass made from a player to a teammate without the player looking in the direction of the recipient of the pass.
 The idea of a blind pass is to confuse opposing players and to catch them off guard.

-A flip pass in hockey is when a player flips the puck in the air and it lands near their teammate.
-This is effective by sending a player on a breakaway or tossing the puck above the opponent's heads.
+A flip pass in hockey is when a player flips the puck in the air, and it lands near their teammate.
+This is effective by sending a player on a breakaway or tossing the puck above the opponent's head.

-A hand-pass in ice hockey is when a player pushes the puck along ice or in air.
+A hand-pass in ice hockey is when a player pushes the puck along the ice or in the air with their hand.
 This is legal as long as it's not an intended pass directly to a teammate or to gain an advantage on the ice.
-On a hand-pass, the player can catch the puck out of air, but must immediately put it on the ice or risk being called for a minor penalty.
+On a hand-pass, the player can catch the puck out of the air but must immediately put it on the ice or risk being called for a minor penalty.
 Play is never stopped for a hand pass by players if it's done in a team's own defensive zone.

-A pass and go in hockey is where two players conduct a give and go similar to basketball.
-One player will pass then drive to the net or open space, while the other teammate passes the puck back to the original player.
+A give and go in hockey is similar to a give and go in basketball.
+One player will pass the puck, then drive to the net or open space, while the other teammate passes the puck back to the original player.

 A two line pass in hockey was an old rule that stopped the play if a player tried to pass to their teammate from the defensive zone to the other side of the red line.
 This rule was abolished during the rule changes of the 2005 NHL lockout.